the-argus/phyzig/README.md

 - Multithreading
 - Generic over allocation (ie. the API allows you to pass in an allocator)
 - Compile-time-known collision handlers for platforms where code size is not a concern.
 And probably requiring that you use Zig.
+And also it only really makes sense if you have a large pool of things all with the same collision handler and want them to be grouped together.
+So maybe just function pointers?
 - Maybe one day support for GPU acceleration via Vulkan compute shaders?

 ## Goals